 Friends Can Help Share the Load

 When you’re hiking, there are only so many items that you will be able to pack in your backpack without it being too heavy.
 You may have to make the hard decision to leave some things behind.
-Friends hiking together can help distribute the load of the supplies among their collective backpacks.
+A hiking experience with friends can help distribute a load of supplies among their collective backpacks.
 Someone who is stronger and more experienced in hiking will be able to carry heavier items.
 You will be able to take more with you on the trip than you would if you went hiking alone.
 So, a benefit of hiking with friends is that friends can help you carry the load.

 Friends Can Help Share the Cost

 Another benefit of hiking with friends is that like carrying the physical load, friends can also help share the financial burden.
 There may be a transportation cost involved in getting to the place where you want to go hiking.
 Once you arrive, there may be an entry fee to the hiking site.
 If you decide to spend more than one day at that location, there may be additional lodging and food costs.
 All these costs can be shared with a friend to make it easier.

 Remember the saying, “there’s safety in numbers.”
 The same reason why your parents wanted you to go out with friends on a Friday night instead of going out alone applies when you want to go hiking too.
 Some of the most beautiful, breathtaking places are also the most secluded.
 While hiking, you can easily be tempted to go off the beaten path to find that treasure cove that’s never been discovered.
 However, no one knows where you are when you go off alone.
 If you hike with a friend, you can watch out for each other.
 Your friend might talk you out of trekking off on a new uncharted course, or they will be with you when you encounter a dangerous situation and need help.